 "Twenty-three states now keep government and politicians out of the doctor-patient relationship.
 And it's worked," says the ad.

 Drug Free appears to be spending the most early: $1.6 million, with the likelihood of millions more to come -- especially from Las Vegas gambling magnate and Republican donor Sheldon Adelson.

 People United for Medical Marijuana hasn't disclosed how much it's spending.
 Its chairman, Democratic donor and Orlando trial lawyer John Morgan, have promised to do what it takes to get their message out.

-Constitutional amendments need 60 percent of the vote to pass.
-The polling average of the last major public surveys shows about 64 percent of Florida voters favor Amendment 2.
+A constitutional amendment needs 60 percent of the vote to pass.
+The polling average of the last major public surveys pegs Florida voter support at about 64 percent.